-Use continuous suction at points of dust generation to capture and minimise the accumulation of dusts.
-Particular attention should be given to overhead an hidden horizontal surfaces to minimise the probability of a "secondary" explosion.
+Safe handling Avoid all personal contact, including inhalation.
+Wear protective clothing when risk of exposure occurs.
+Use in a well-ventilated area.
+Prevent concentration in hollows and sumps.
+DO NOT enter confined spaces until atmosphere has been checked.
+DO NOT allow material to contact humans, exposed food or food utensils.
 Other information Store in original containers.
 Keep containers securely sealed.
-Store in a cool, dry, well-ventilated area.
+Store in a cool, dry area protected from environmental extremes.
 Store away from incompatible materials and foodstuff containers.
 Protect containers against physical damage and check regularly for leaks.
-Observe manufacturer's storage and handling recommendations contained within this SDS. onditions for safe storage ge, including any incompatibilities Suitable container Polyethylene or polypropylene container.
+Observe manufacturer's storage and handling recommendations contained within this SDS.
+Conditions for safe storage Conditions for safe storage, including any incompatibilities Suitable container Polyethylene or polypropylene container.
 Check all containers are clearly labelled and free from leaks.
 Storage incompatibility Avoid strong acids, acid chlorides, acid anhydrides and chloroformates.
 Avoid contact with copper, aluminium and their alloys.